-

 You will have to drag yourself away from Croda da Lago’s idyllic setting, but soon you are in sight of the colossal Monte Pelmo (3168m), the next negotiation on your treasure-rich trail.
 So unique is its profile, Pelmo cannot be confused with any other mountain in the Dolomites.
 It has a rare trapezoidal shape with steep slopes extending 1km skywards.
 It should take you just half a day to arrive at your overnight hut at the Staulanza Pass, so after lunch, we recommend embarking on the easy additional hike to the top of Monte Crot.
 Facing the magisterial Pelmo, it also boasts a spectacular panoramic view of the wider area.

 Unfolding under the monumental walls of Civetta, today arguably presents you with two of your week’s most impressive sights.
-Firstly, at the northern end of Civetta, Lake Coldai with its unbelievably turquoise water – even more incredulous on a clear day!
+Firstly, at the northern end of Civetta, Lake Coldai with its unbelievably turquoise water, which is even more startling on a clear day!
 Secondly, beyond the lake, the mesmerising west face of Civetta, which is 1km high and 4kms wide.
-This spectacle is no more than 300m from your trail and it is considered by many to be the most memorable feature of the entire Alta Via 1.
+This spectacle is no more than 300m from your trail, and it is considered by many to be the most memorable feature of the entire Alta Via 1.

 Civetta is one of the largest mountain groups in the Dolomites.
 On closer inspection, it actually consists of two massifs: Civetta and Moiazza.
 Today, the path leads you along the Moiazza massif.
 This is a day of upland pastures and woodland, not to mention absorbing panoramas of neighbouring peaks, notably the vast vertical south wall of our highest peak, Marmolada at 3313m.
 Eventually and gradually, the trail descends from the forests, passing along the foot of Moiazza’s steep white flanks.